kcartlidge/nodice/README.md

 We then register the three modules, where the names given are the expected function parameter names during injection.
 For example, `permissionService` has a function (`canAccessAdmin`) with a parameter named `permissionRepository`, so the registration of that name would be injected.

+That service also has a `constants` property which, being set to *null*, will have the *constants* module injected automatically.

 Finally, call a function on something that has been registered - in this case `permissionService.canAccessAdmin`.
 As it is registered, and so are the dependencies, the function is called with the `permissionRepository` and `constants` parameters resolved in the background.